A Roadmap for Launching Campus-Wide Access: Purdue University Northwest

 Student Surveys

-First and foremost, our Equitable Access program is a student success initiative.
+First and foremost, our Campus-wide Access program is a student success initiative.
 As such, there was no intention or requirement to generate a net profit.
 We knew that students saw the high cost of textbooks as a barrier to degree achievement, and we conducted multiple student surveys to confirm our understanding.
-Based upon the survey results and discussions we had with the campus community, we identified that students were interested in the convenience and lower costs offered by an Access program.
+Based upon the survey results and discussions we had with the campus community, we confirmed that students were interested in the convenience and lower costs offered by an Access program.

 Faculty Engagement

 At the same time, we began actively engaging faculty.
-They were asked to populate the Instructional Material Program committee and were offered several informational and training sessions prior to implementation.
-Our engagement efforts confirmed a large portion of students were not purchasing instructional materials on time—and sometimes not at all.
+They were asked to participate in the Instructional Material Program committee and were offered several informational and training sessions prior to implementation.
+Our engagement efforts confirmed that a large portion of students were not purchasing instructional materials on time—and sometimes not at all.
 Faculty shared our desire to help students and liked that an Access program would still provide flexible options to support their preferred teaching materials and methods.

-Encouraged by the feedback, our senior leadership team was confident the Equitable Access model would address student concerns and those expressed by faculty about student’s ability to have the materials they needed to be successful in the classroom.
+Encouraged by the feedback, our senior leadership team was confident the Campus-wide Access model would address student concerns and those expressed by faculty about student’s ability to have the materials they needed to be successful in the classroom.

 Putting Our Plan into Action